Nitin-Rana/house-rent-estimate/README.md

 # house-rent-estimate
-Predicts the rental price of brasilian houses.
+Predicts the rental price of brazilian houses.